KendallBurkett/UT_Module_6/README.md

      - Google Maps API

 3. **Run**:
-   - Launch the Jupyter Notebooks:
+   - Open the repository in VSCode

    - Open and run `WeatherPy.ipynb` and `VacationPy.ipynb` sequentially.